 Trachoma is a bacterial infection of the eye that can cause complications including blindness.
+It is caused by Chlamydia trachomatis.
 This preventable disease is linked to poor hygiene and is often associated with poverty.
-Lack of facial cleanliness is the key factor that causes the spread of the infection that causes trachoma.
+Lack of facial cleanliness is the key factor that allows the spread of the infection.
 Trachoma is also sometimes known as sandy blight.

 This communicable disease is still common in many outback Aboriginal communities.
 More than 50 developing countries throughout Africa and Asia are also affected by trachoma, particularly in rural areas where hygiene tends to be poor.